jonathan-g/jonathangilligan.hugo/content/about.md

 >
 > In 2017, Gilligan and Michael Vandenbergh received the [Morrison Prize](https://news.vanderbilt.edu/2017/02/09/gilligan-vandenbergh-win-morrison-prize-for-climate-change-article/), awarded by the program in Law and Sustainability at Arizona State University to the highest-impact paper on sustainability law and policy published in the previous year.
 >
 > He is the author of one book and over 75 scholarly articles.
-He is also co-author, with Carol Gilligan, of the play, "The Scarlet Letter" and the opera libretto, "Pearl".
+He is also co-author, with Carol Gilligan, of the play "The Scarlet Letter" and the libretto for the opera "Pearl".

 ## Academic/Professional Data: